Enable Top flows (preview) and Flow trace logs (preview) in Azure Firewall

 Flow trace

-Currently, the firewall logs show traffic through the firewall in the first attempt of a TCP connection, known as the syn packet.
+Currently, the firewall logs show traffic through the firewall in the first attempt of a TCP connection, known as the SYN packet.
 However, this doesn't show the full journey of the packet in the TCP handshake.
-As a result, it's difficult to troubleshoot if a packet is dropped, or asymmetric routing has occurred.
+As a result, it's difficult to troubleshoot if a packet is dropped, or asymmetric routing occurred.

 The following additional properties can be added: